Blue Heelers season 8

 The eighth season of the Australian police-drama Blue Heelers premiered on the Seven Network on 21 February 2001 and aired on Wednesday nights at 8:30 PM.
 The 42-episode season concluded 28 November 2001.
+The main cast returned from season 7 barring the departure of Lisa McCune as Maggie Doyle and with the introduction of Ditch Davey as Evan 'Jonesy' Jones.
+Like preceding seasons, the eighth season was released on DVD both as a two part set and a complete set, on 1 October 2008.